coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 4. Tell us your GitHub username.
 5. We will add you to the [coalition-of-invisible-colleges](https://github.com/coalition-of-invisible-colleges) organization entity on GitHub.
 Anyone in this organization has edit access to this website, known as [cic.github.io](https://github.com/coalition-of-invisible-colleges/cic.github.io) GitHub Pages.
 6. That's it!
 You can now edit the site.

+### How to edit Markdown

+Markdown is a very simple markup language rendered from plain text to HTML.
+Here is a [short cheatsheet](http://commonmark.org/help/) and a [longer reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to editing Markdown text, which is the format used in most CIC pages.

 ### How to edit a top-level page